fossxo/fossxo-gdd/source/technical-design/index.rst

         be located, and do other up front checking during the loading process.
     * Packaging
       - Windows Inno setup / Linux app package thing / Mac OS
+      - Talk about branding and such
+      - What about package signing?
+How do we get and manage our certificates?